-LORRENCE T. KELLAR serves as a Director and the Chairman of the Audit Committee of SGRP and has done so since April 2, 2003.
+Lorrence T. Kellar serves as a Director and the Chairman of the Audit Committee of SGRP and has done so since April 2, 2003.
 Mr. Kellar had a 31-year career with The Kroger Co., where he served in various financial capacities, including Group Vice President for real estate and finance, and earlier, as Corporate Treasurer.
 He was responsible for all of Kroger's real estate activities, as well as facility engineering, which coordinated all store openings and remodels.
 Mr. Kellar subsequently served as Vice President, real estate, for Kmart.
 He currently is Vice President of Continental Properties Company, Inc. Mr. Kellar also serves on the boards of Frisch's Restaurants and Multi-Color Corporation and is a trustee of the Acadia Realty Trust.
 He also is a major patron of the arts and has served as Chairman of the Board of the Cincinnati Ballet.

 The Board meets regularly to receive and discuss operating and financial reports presented by management of SGRP and its advisors.
-During the year ended December 31, 2004, the Board held four meetings in person, one meeting by telephone and took various actions by written consent.
-Each Director attended all meetings of the Board in person.
+During the year ended December 31, 2005, the Board held four meetings in person and took various actions by written consent.
+No incumbent Director missed more than 25% of the meetings of the Board of Directors or more than 25% of the meetings of any committee in which he is a member.